 As most investment professionals will tell you, determining your risk tolerance before making an investment is of high priority.
 PeerStreet investments are no different.

 One of the key risk metrics is the loan-to-value (LTV), which, in our reported calculation, represents the total loan amount divided by the “As Is” value of the property.
 To validate the property value, PeerStreet uses a third-party appraisal or broker’s price opinion (BPO).
-We outline the key valuation points and also provide copies of the documents in the writeups.
+We outline the key valuation points and also provide copies of the documents in the Loan Details page.
 To learn more about how we calculate LTV, you can read our prior post.

 Maps & Comps and Property Details